 Something to Make Dough

 This gift really depends on what kind of pizza your friend or family member geeks out about.
 If they're partial to a New York–style crust, you'll want to get them a good food processor, which helps the dough develop gluten faster.
 If, on the other hand, they're into Sicilian-style pizza, then there's no better friend than a stand mixer, since the dough's too wet for a food processor to handle.
-Either appliance will work for Detroit-style pizza dough; on the other hand, neither is necessary for Neapolitan or pan pizza—if those are the sorts of pies they're interested in, we got nothing for you.
+Either appliance will work for Detroit-style pizza dough; on the other hand, neither is necessary for Neapolitan or pan pizza—if those are the sorts of pies they're interested in, we've got nothing for you.
 Nothing!
 (Kidding!
-You can get 'em a dough-proofing container, which would be very useful, if a little uninspired.
-It needs a lid, too, though.)
+You can get 'em a dough-proofing container, which would be very useful, if a little uninspired.)

 The key to making great pizza is precision—it's the only way to get consistent results, or to experiment with new ingredient ratios.
 And the best way to be precise in the kitchen is with a digital scale.
 Our most highly rated scale is ideal for pizza-making, thanks to a pull-out display that might otherwise be obscured by large bowls.

 A wooden pizza peel is a necessary tool for most people who make pizza at home—there are relatively few people who have the skill to assemble a pizza in the small window of time during which it'll launch without sticking to a metal peel.
 Wooden peels absorb more moisture and have rougher surfaces than metal, so the stretched dough will stay loose and remain easy to launch for longer.
 It doesn't hurt that this one's particularly good looking.